hopto-dot/yomitan-dic/README.md

 **YomitanDic** is a Python library that makes it easy to create dictionary files importable into [Yomitan](https://github.com/themoeway/yomitan) for Japanese popup dictionaries.
 With YomitanDic, you can quickly create dictionary entries with definitions, links, and custom HTML elements.

-**YomitanDic** offers a high degree of customisability (and more to come) but also simpler methods too!
+**YomitanDic** offers a high degree of customisability but also simpler methods too!

 ## Installation